Iuliean/PiThermostatCPP/README.md

 - `/getParams` if a authentification cookie is present it returns a json object containing the current temperature, state, threshold and range
 - `/setParams` recieves `POST` requests with json objects that contain the new threshold and range and it sets those parameters to the recieved ones
+- `/shutdown` issues shutdown command to the system `sudo system -P now`

 By default in CrowCpp every file in `build/static/` can be accessed through `/static/file`

+# Site aspect

+You can replace the scripts, html and css files with your own and make it look good